simtopia/verbs/.github/docs/rust.md

 * `crates/verbs_rs/`: Rust Ethereum ABM library.
 * `crates/verbs_macros/`: Macros used by the `verbs-rs crate`.
-* `crates/verbs_db`: Streamlined single threaded EVM database backend that allows for both in-memory and forking from deployed chains.

 Cargo commands can be run from the repo root.